Send us a message

 This is a very basic guide to the Residential Conveyancing process in its most simplistic form and sometimes there may be other specific considerations which vary from property to property.

-If you would like further advice about buying or selling a house, please do not hesitate to contact one of our offices in Chichester, Fareham, or Havant.
+If you would like further advice about buying or selling a house, please do not hesitate to contact one of our offices in Chichester, Fareham, Havant or Petworth.
 Our approachable understanding and expert team would be very happy to help.